 What else did we see on our tour?

 Shared footways!
-The section on Aikenhead Road between Allison Street and Calder Street is particularly bad, with garden gates, driveways and big hedges helping to reduce visibility.
+The section on Aikenhead Road between Allison Street and Calder Street is particularly bad.
+Garden gates, driveways and big hedges all help to reduce visibility.
 Shared footways really do belong in the Ark of cycle infrastructure.

 Footpaths: we went, as we often do on Andy’s rides, on two footpaths, neither of which was well-maintained.
-The first was from Daldowie Road through to the Baillieston terminus of the Number 2 bus route and surprise, surprise there was no dropped kerb at either end!
+The first was from Daldowie Road through to the Baillieston terminus of the Number 2 bus route.
+Surprise, surprise there was no dropped kerb at either end!
 The second was in Queenslie, from Bartiebeith Road to join onto other, better-maintained paths that lead to the pedestrian/cycle bridge over the M8 near Glasgow Fort.
 Both of them are useful routes, but not very welcoming.

-We cycled on the cycle lane on Cumbernauld Road, near Hogganfield Park, recently upgraded from cycle lanes marked by paint only, and well-used for car parking, to armadillo-protected, and on the very new bi-directional lane on Royston Road.
+We cycled on the cycle lane on Cumbernauld Road, near Hogganfield Park.
+It was recently upgraded from cycle lanes marked by paint only, and well-used for car parking, to armadillo-protected.
+Then we went on the very new bi-directional lane on Royston Road.
 Both of these improve things for cycling, but attention to detail please!
 While we might have to put up with raised sections at bus stops, why should we have to splash through a pool of water either side of them?
 A bit of attention to drainage is required.

 Notably, the Royston Road lane just stops at Siemens Street!
 What is one supposed to do there?
 It’s a strange start or end point for a journey.

-There was lots more to see and yes, things are improving – slowly – but we still need attention to detail and continuity through junctions.
+There was lots more to see and yes, things are improving – slowly.
+However, we still need attention to detail and continuity through junctions.

 Here’s a link to the route if you wish to repeat today’s tour: https://cycle.travel/map/journey/255344